Inventus Mining (CVE:IVS) Shares Down 21.1% – Time to Sell?

-Shares of Inventus Mining Corp.
-(CVE:IVS – Get Free Report) fell 21.1% during mid-day trading on Saturday .
+Inventus Mining Corp.
+(CVE:IVS – Get Free Report)’s stock price traded down 21.1% on Saturday .
 The stock traded as low as C$0.08 and last traded at C$0.08.
-118,000 shares were traded during trading, an increase of 26% from the average session volume of 93,681 shares.
+118,000 shares traded hands during mid-day trading, an increase of 26% from the average session volume of 93,681 shares.
 The stock had previously closed at C$0.10.

 Inventus Mining Trading Down 21.1 %